Documentation Index

 Moat 3: Compounding Data (Growing Over Time)

-Every search enriches the buyer graph:- Companies are classified and scored
+Every search enriches the buyer graph:

 - User feedback (save/ignore/report) improves future results